Rugby great Sid Going farewelled in Northland rain

 He always set a good example for others, Milton said.

-He was also a ‘Super Tractor Driver’ and “would drive his tractor everywhere” when he was home from tours.
+He was also a “super tractor driver” and “would drive his tractor everywhere” when he was home from tours.
 He especially liked a challenging gradient and towing large bits of farm equipment.
-He loved other farm motors too treating them like giant tonka toys.
+He loved other farm machines, too, treating them like giant Tonka toys.

-A “Petrol Head at heart” he’d once ridden passenger for his best mate Steve Millin in the Benson and Hedges motor racing series.
+A “petrolhead at heart”, he’d once ridden as passenger for his best mate Steve Millen in the Benson and Hedges motor racing series.

-Bell acknowledged Northland coach Ted Griffin for allowing Going to play in the style and manner in which he and his brothers, Ken and Brian, practiced at home.
+Bell acknowledged Northland coach Ted Griffin for allowing Going to play in the style and manner in which he and his brothers, Ken and Brian, practised at home.

 “If they were allowed to express themselves that way today, we have a more attractive game.”

-Although he got more recognition on the rugby field than his brothers Ken and Brian the three were all talented players especially when allowed to practice their 30 special moves in a match.
-They were a force to be reckoned with on the field but they also made a top notch musical trio, regularly playing at various local events.
+Although he got more recognition on the rugby field than his brothers Ken and Brian, the three were all talented players - especially when allowed to draw on some of their 30 special moves in a match.
+They were a force to be reckoned with on the field but they also made a top-notch musical trio, regularly playing at various local events.

 “Without her there was no Sid Going,” Milton said.